About the OpenSearch OR1 instance family announced at re:Invent

 The number of replicas is not automatically reduced

-Workloads that OR1 is suited for
+Workloads that OR1 is suited to

 The major benefit is that it reduces the number of replicas and reduces the CPU load on indexing, making it suitable for write-heavy workloads.